 Fresno Math Circle (FMC) is an enrichment program at California State University, Fresno, attracting elementary, middle and high school students interested in mathematics and eager to learn.
-It is led by the University faculty and students, assisted by community partners, and supported by the Department of Mathematics, the College of Science and Mathematics, and parents' donations.
+It is led by the University faculty and students, assisted by community partners, and supported by the Mathematical Association of America, Fresno State College of Science and Mathematics, Department of Mathematics, and parents' donations.

 The program's mission is to provide local children with a friendly environment that fosters learning beautiful mathematical theories beyond the regular school curriculum and developing critical thinking and problem solving skills.

 - Develop participants' critical thinking and problem solving skills